 In addition, nonpublic member schools providing financial assistance programs for athletes shall present to the Executive Director of the AAA by October 1 of each year the following documents: Financial Aid For Non-public School Athletes and Financial Aid Form Supplemental List.
 Nonpublic member schools must also submit to the AAA a Student-Athlete Financial Aid Report Form for fall sports by December 7 of each year and a Student-Athlete Financial Aid Report Form for winter and spring sports by May 8 of each year.

-For more information on financial assistance, or if you are interested in applying for financial aid, please contact Cathy White '94, School Business Manager at email@example.com or call 501.327.5528.
+For more information on financial assistance, or if you are interested in applying for financial aid, please contact Cathy White '94, School Business Manager at 501.327.5528 or email@example.com.